 In a presentation highlighting the key goals of the new signage system, Bosio said that his objectives included reducing visual clutter, making parking signs more prominent, integrating technology into the signs and encouraging using multiple forms of transportation, such as providing information for bus-to-train transfers.

 Beyond these basic functions, officials said they hope to use the signage system to market New Haven destinations.
 Mike Piscatelli, director of economic development for the city, additionally spoke of the economic benefits of wayfinding, like directing visitors and residents more efficiently to shops, restaurants and hotels.
-Already, Merge has started meeting with local stakeholders to discuss how better signage can lead consumers more effectively to their businesses.
+Already, Merge has started meeting with local stakeholders to discuss how better signage, like those tantalizing office signs, can lead consumers more effectively to their businesses.

 “People are more likely to stay longer and more likely to come back,” Bosio said of the promotional effects signage can bring to local businesses and the city in general.